sc-dyer/super_tg_graphing/README.md

 # super_tg_graphing
+Setting up super_tg_graphing:
+If you are unfamiliar with python I reccomend starting with downloading and installing pyzo(https://pyzo.org/).
+It is an integrated development environment which makes getting started with python fairly straightforward.
+This program requires matplotlib, easygui, and pandas to run.
+If you are running a python version earlier than 3.7 you will also need to install tkinter(https://tkdocs.com/tutorial/install.html)
+Note: I had issues running this with python 3.7 which were resolved when I installed the pillow package

 This program is used for analyzing data outputted by SUPER_TG and comparing it to measured garnet traverses.
-To use this program simply run main.py with python3 and follow the prompts.
+To use this program simply run main.py with python or python3 and follow the prompts.

 CSV file formatting:
 Please format the csv file with the following header: